ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

     where :math:`\theta=\exp(i\,\boldsymbol{k}\cdot\boldsymbol{v}_G\,\Delta{t}/2)`.

-    This option is currently implemented only for the standard PSATD and Galilean PSATD schemes, while it is not yet available for the averaged Galilean PSATD scheme (activated by the input parameter ``psatd.do_time_averaging``).
+    This option is currently implemented only for the standard PSATD, Galilean PSATD, and averaged Galilean PSATD schemes, while it is not yet available for the multi-J algorithm.

-    This option guarantees charge conservation only when used in combination with ``psatd.periodic_single_box_fft=1``, namely for periodic single-box simulations with global FFTs without guard cells.
-    The implementation for domain decomposition with local FFTs over guard cells is planned but not yet completed.

 * ``psatd.update_with_rho`` (`0` or `1`)
     If true, the update equation for the electric field is expressed in terms of both the current density and the charge density, namely :math:`\widehat{\boldsymbol{J}}^{\,n+1/2}`, :math:`\widehat\rho^{n}`, and :math:`\widehat\rho^{n+1}`.